 A focus on ESG (Environment Social and Governance) credentials and future proofing remain consistent trends in mid- to big box occupier requirements.
-Even at the smaller end of the market, rising trade counter demand is seeking modernised stock that is fit for purpose.
+Even at the smaller is seeking modernised stock that is fit for purpose.
 A focus on due diligence by both investors/purchasers and tenants is increasing the awareness of expensive dilapidations liabilities as the cost of refurbishment and materials remains extremely high.

 The shortage of good quality industrial property continues to be an issue across the sector.
 A lack of Grade A development and ever increasing obsolescence of existing stock are restricting take up.
 However, many developers are finding difficulty in secure development funding to meet this demand, given fluctuations and increases in construction costs and relatively high exit yields (which have reduced investment values).
-This is despite the comfort of rental levels at an all-time high of £12-£15 per sq.ft. for properties in prime locations of up to 15,000 sq.ft.
+This is despite the comfort of rental levels at an all-time high of £12-£15 per sg.ft. for properties in prime locations of up to 15,000 sq.ft.